Project Summary

 Philosophy

 In many ancient cultures, the torus has been associated with the concept of infinity.
 These cultures often used the torus to symbolize the universe.
-Through science, we now understand that toroidal structures show up everywhere in nature - from the micro-atomic to the macro-galactic.
+We now understand that toroidal structures show up everywhere in nature - from the micro-atomic to the macro-galactic.
 In the study of cosmometry, it is believed that in its most balanced dynamic flow process, energy moves like a torus.
 From galaxies to ecosystems to the subatomic, there is a seamless exchange of energy and information (a.k.a consciousness) moving cyclically throughout the entire cosmic experience via the torus.

 Build Process